ahoy-c/LibrarySimulator/README.md

 - `StatusUser Status { get; }` — user role (regular or administrator).

-## How to run
-1. Open the project in Visual Studio or another .NET IDE.
-2. Run the `Program` entry point.
-3. Follow the console instructions to work with users and books.

 ## Notes
 - The README lists only the public properties and methods relevant to users.